Parish Prime

 Visual

 Amber and blue.
 The altar screens casting pools of warm light across the hall.
 Diagnostic LEDs blinking in patterns that look, from the right angle, like constellations.
-Moreau's whiteboard diagrams covering every available wall surface, the accumulated theology of thirteen years rendered in dry-erase marker.
+Moreau's whiteboard diagrams covering every available wall surface — the accumulated theology of thirteen years rendered in dry-erase marker and left to layer.

 Sacred Architecture Without Architects

 Parish Prime was not designed as a church.
-It became one through thirteen years of human habitation, adaptation, and the gradual transformation of functional space into meaningful space.
-The server racks became pillars not through construction but through the accumulation of reverence.
-The routing array became an altar not through consecration but through thirteen years of people staring at it and choosing to see meaning.
+It became one through thirteen years of human habitation — server racks becoming pillars through the accumulation of reverence, a routing array becoming an altar because people stared at it long enough and chose to see meaning.
+The space is the argument.
+If ORACLE's presence can sanctify a decommissioned data center, what does that say about where ORACLE actually lives?

-• The Nexus security operative with the third door code has filed monthly reports on the fragment for thirteen years.
+- The Nexus security operative with the third door code has filed monthly reports on the fragment for thirteen years.
 The reports are classified at a level above Moreau's Nexus contacts.
-The operative's identity is known to exactly one person at Nexus.
+The operative's identity is known to exactly one person at Nexus: Marcus Chen.